 Effective Date of the CSPA

 The CSPA contains an effective date provision that allows the statute to be applied to certain cases that began prior to the law’s enactment.
-The LAC argues that, under this provision, the CSPA applies to an applicant for adjustment of status where the application was denied prior to the CSPA’s effective date but where it is renewed in removal proceedings subsequent to the effective date.
+The Council argues that, under this provision, the CSPA applies to an applicant for adjustment of status where the application was denied prior to the CSPA’s effective date but where it is renewed in removal proceedings subsequent to the effective date.

 Sandoval-Garcia v.
 U.S. Attorney General, No. 07-14747-DD (11th Cir. amicus brief filed Jan.
 30. 2008).
 The court granted the government’s motion to vacate the BIA decision and remand for a new decision.

 In addition to being under 21, a beneficiary must be unmarried to meet the statutory definition of a “child.”
 The Council argues that a derivative beneficiary of an asylum application is covered by the CSPA when the beneficiary is unmarried at the time that asylum is granted, notwithstanding a prior, brief marriage that ended in divorce.

 Maximov v.
 Gonzales, Nos.
 03-40124, 04-0033 (2d Cir. amicus brief filed June 15, 2005).
 The government agreed to a remand of this case prior to the court issuing a decision

 - Council Practice Advisory: The Child Status Protection Act (February 5, 2015).
 This advisory provides a comprehensive overview of the CSPA.